dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

 I received a greeting!
 # followed by a nasty StopIteration error
 ```
-The send method accepts the argument and sends it to the coroutine then advances to the next yield statement.
+The send method accepts the argument, sends it to the coroutine, then advances to the next yield statement.
 If there is none, a StopIteration error will be raised.

 You could also send a value to a regular generator, but the value you get back would just be the thing it yields.

-Note that it's recommended to `.close()` the coroutine after you're done (though the gc will probably handle it).
+It's recommended to `.close()` the coroutine after you're done (though the gc will probably handle it).

 Another side-note because it was introduced in the same pep discussed and may be relevant later- you can throw or in a way inject an exception as if it was raised inside the coroutine.
 Meaning we could `x.throw(RunTimeError, "something's gone wrong")` for example and it'd behave as if the error originated from the suspension point at the yield statement